 “You remember the man who died?
 Turner?”
 Wade asked.

 Abe nodded at that.
 “Local man.
-Said he was taking up extra work because there wasn’t the money in horse sales.”
+Said he was taking up extra work because there wasn’t money in horse sales.”

 Wade nodded.
 That sounded about right.
-When the railroad came through, people who had the time should always be able to pick up some work or another, even if it was just laboring.
+When the railroad came through, people who had the time should always be able to pick up some work, even if it was just laboring.

 “He made friends here?
 On the work crew?”
 Wade asked.

-Abe was starting to look even more uncomfortable.
+Abe was starting to look uncomfortable.
 “Sure.
 He did just fine.
 He threw himself in.
 Wasn’t afraid of hard work.
 That’s all we expect.”
-Abe said, before excusing himself and heading to finish his lunch with the track crew.
+Abe said, before excusing himself and heading to take his water and finish his lunch with the track crew.

-Wade heard from another of the workers that Jakob Turner had brought it on himself, walking out into the danger area when he had been warned not to.
+Wade heard from another of the workers that Jacob Turner had brought it on himself, walking out into the danger area when he had been warned not to.

-So there were at least two stories of what happened there,
+So, there were at least two stories of what had happened there.

 Wade retired to his horse by the side of the tracks to think.
 There was every reason to think that maybe the workers didn’t know exactly what had happened.
-They all seemed cagey, but none of them had seemed angry.
+They all seemed cagey, but none of them seemed angry.

-But had one of them taken a dislike to Jakob Turner?
+But had one of them maybe taken a dislike to Jacob Turner?
 Was that what they were trying to cover up?
+Blowing a man up was a pretty harsh punishment, wasn’t it?

-Still, blowing a man up was a pretty harsh punishment, wasn’t it?
+Wade rode back to the construction sheds.
+A three man team of workers were unloading canvas bags of grit and wooden beams, but as Wade approached he saw them stop work, and look behind them.

-Wade rode back for the construction sheds, to see that as well as a team unloading grit and wooden beams back here, there was also a man in a white suit jacket and cream, short-brimmed hat.
+A man on horseback was trotting purposefully towards the sheds.
+He was no worker, Wade saw at once.
+The man wore a white suit jacket and a cream, short-brimmed hat.
+His clothes were far too clean and expensive for any rail worker.

 “Can I help you, sir?”
 Wade asked, riding up.
-Although his job was technically to find out what had gone wrong, Frederick Hayes had also made it clear that extended to ‘keeping the workers safe’ if danger arose.
+Although his job was to find out what had gone wrong, Frederick Hayes had also made it clear that this also extended to “keeping the workers safe” if danger arose.
 Not that this man looked to be a danger in his fine clothing, Wade saw at once.
 At least, not the sort of danger that carried a gun.

-But then again, there were many types of dangers in the West these days, weren’t there?
+But then again, there were many types of dangers in the west these days, weren’t there?

 “Do you own land around here, sir?”
 Wade pressed, as the man in the white jacket and cream hat looked at him speculatively.
-Suddenly, a large, welcoming smile plastered over the man’s face.
+Suddenly, a large, welcoming smile was plastered over the man’s face.

 “Silas Laramie.
 Actually yes, I own a good stretch of the land you see up ahead of you.”
 The man sat a little straighter on his saddle, and pulled his jacket so that it’s brass buttons caught the sun.

-“And you are the new Warden, I take it?
-Mr Hayes informed me he’d hired you to help move things along.
+“And you are the new warden, I take it?
+Mr. Hayes informed me he’d hired you to help move things along.
 I’ve been helping Mr. Hayes get things sorted around here, including keeping an eye on the work teams for him,” the man said, before leaning across and extending his hand.

-“I see.
-Wade Nash,” Wade shook the man’s hand.
+“I see.”
+Wade shook the man’s hand.
+“Wade Nash.”

-So this man is important enough that Hayes, the Union Pacific representative, gives him updates?
-Wade could almost feel the web of power and loyalties swirl around this railroad.
+So Silas is important enough that Hayes—the Union Pacific agent—gives him updates?
+Wade could almost feel the web of power and loyalties swirling around this railroad.
 It made his head ache.

 Was this man some sort of foreman then?